ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/_review.md

 review:
     - questions:
         question: >
-            To get enough memory, the Arm Automotive Solutions Software Reference Stack must be built on an Arm cloud instance.
+            To ensure there is efficient memory resource, the Arm Automotive Solutions Software Reference Stack must be built on an Arm cloud instance.
         answers:
             - "True"
             - "False"